 In 1977, the college was accredited by the Commission on Occupational Institutions (COEI) of the Southern Association of Colleges and Schools.
 Today the college is accredited by the Council on Occupational Education (COE), the national accrediting agency that evolved from the regional COEI.

 Throughout its history, the college has achieved significant recognition as a correctional education institution.
 In 1980, a United States Department of Education-funded study ranked J.F.
 Ingram as one of the top 10 such programs in the country.
 In 1986, another USDOE study, “Education in Correctional Settings: A Guide to Developing Quality Vocational and Adult Basic Education Programs,” named Ingram as a model.
 In 1985, the college became a charter member of the National Correctional Education Consortium.
 In 1997, the Alabama State Board of Education appointed J. Douglas Chambers as the second president of Ingram State Technical College.

-Today Ms. Annette Funderburk serves as Interim President of J.F.
+Today Ms. Annette Funderburk serves as president of J.F.
 Ingram State Technical College.
-The College offers vocational training in 21 career fields on three campuses.
+The College offers career technical training in 17 career fields on three campuses.
 In addition, there are five basic education sites and special education services are provided in correctional facilities across the state.

 J.F.
 Ingram State Technical College is proud to provide educational services to incarcerated individuals in preparation for a new and better life for themselves, their families, and their communities.